nagasudhirpulla/taming_python/blog/skills/offline_package_install.md

 ### Use cases
 Offline installation of python packages can be useful in the following scenarios
 * Installing python packages in a computer that has no access to internet
-* Install python packages from files to save i
+* Installing python packages from files to save internet bandwidth

 ### Step 1 - Download the python package along with dependencies into a folder
 * Open command prompt